 I should mention that Meme doesn’t particularly use make up and she doesn’t collect them for the make up, she just really loves the look and smell, and watching her little imagination grow as she sets up scenes and plays with them is just lovely.

-We had so much fun making this recipe and once the chocolate has melted it’s easy enough to let the girls do it themselves which made them feel really proud and grown up.
+We had so much fun making this Easter Egg Bark and once the chocolate has melted it’s easy enough to let the girls do it themselves which made them feel really proud and grown up.
 It’s also a great way to experiment with the mound of Easter eggs that we receive each year.

 In short, it’s a great little Easter recipe.